Thecnopapa/bioiain/README.md

 Toolbox for structural analysis of proteins.

+**WIP** EVERYTHING IS UNDER DEELOPMENT!

+Many features are still not commented/documented or even mentioned.
+Feel free to explore and/or use any functions.

+Can be downloaded from the [test PiPy repository](https://test.pypi.org/) but note the used version as any function might change during development.

 Works with wrappers of the main Biopython classes.
 Adding functionality without loosing their original value

 Includes general-purpose tools and pipelines for importing, processing, and exporting structures.

 Also contains crystallographic data processing tools.
 Such as those for dealing with symmetries.
 (WIP)

-A modified Biopython.DSSP module is also included.
+A reworked Biopython.DSSP module is also included.

-Additional a large set of utilities is included, from logging, to common mathematical operations.
+Additionally, a large set of utilities is included, from logging, to common mathematical operations.

 For structural visualisation, a custom PyMol scripting framework is included, replacing heavy sessions with generative commands.
 (WIP)